Skip to main content

 Factors That Influence Scores

-• Fixed findings
+• Remediation progress on findings

 • Technology maturity (level 3 baseline)

-• Manual inputs
+• Manual ratings

 • Integration depth